“What have you come as?” Ruben said.

-Ruben stood up and walked into the house.
+Ruben stood up.
 “It looks even worse now that it’s morning.”

 “We’ll start cleaning again.
 Let me put this money away first.”

-The two of them entered Ruben’s room and Sina opened the curtain.
-Ruben sat on his bed and took his money out of his inside pockets.
-He put it on his mattress and began to count it.
+The two of them travelled to his room.
+Sina opened the curtain.
+Ruben sat on his bed and took the cash out of his inside pockets.
+He put it on his mattress and counted it.

 “You said you were going to make a grand at least.”

-Ruben lay on his back facing his door.
+Ruben lay on his back.
 He touched his jean pocket and felt the money Takia had given him.
 He put it on the bed.
 “Make that five hundred.”